wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 storage\\auth_path
 ^^^^^^^^^^^^^^^^^^

-Path of the file that contains the account name and the account key for authentication.
+File path containing the account name and key for authentication.

 +--------------------+--------------------+
 | **Default value**  | N/A                |